SaadARazzaq/InstaLoad/README.md

-# Instagram Video Downloader
 A CLI Application that allows you to access Instagram on your device using Instagram API